retrotheft/show-and-svelte/README.md

 ## Code Editor

 The **CodeEditor** component included in Show & Svelte is a modified version of [webcoder49's code-input](https://github.com/WebCoder49/code-input).
 I had constant headaches with it as a global, so I asked Claude to modify it to a Svelte component, and to update two of its plugins to typescript: `indent` and `auto-close-brackets`.
-These are iincluded.
+These are included.
 If you wanted to use any other plugins, they'd probably need to be similarly converted.
 Let me know if so.

-**CodeEditor** receives 3 props, only one of which is required:
+**CodeEditor** receives 3 props; `code` is required, the other two are optional:

 - `code` is your code.
 This uses Svelte's `$bindable` rune, so use `bind:code` with a `$state` string.
 - `language` corresponds to a `highlight.js` language.
 If you omit it, **CodeEditor** will use `hljs.highlightAuto`